-• Any violation of Policy 2.1 will be reviewed by the Course Coordinator, Program Director, and any other college officials as deemed necessary.
+• Any violation of Policy 2.1: Professional Conduct will be reviewed by the Course Coordinator, Program Director, and any other college officials as deemed necessary.
 The student has the responsibility to follow appropriate communication channels in a timely manner in an attempt to resolve the situation.
 The student will be notified if she may return to the classroom, clinical, or laboratory setting.
 If warranted, the situation may be brought to the Nursing Student Policies Committee for review.
 The student will be notified of the committee decision.

 Clinical time missed in the above situation will be considered as an unexcused absence and may result in the unsuccessful completion of the course.
-Refer to Policy 2.7.
+Refer to Policy 2.7: Attendance at Class and Clinical Laboratory.
 Unprofessional conduct may result in student dismissal from the nursing program.